Black Rock Rangers

 Press & Media

 Any commercial, editorial, or otherwise non-personal use of Black Rock City photos, video, or sound recordings is not permitted without prior written permission from Burning Man Project.
-All media professionals with intent to distribute content publicly (including art galleries, publications, or blogs) must register as professional media prior to the event and check in at Media Mecca at 10:30 in the Center Camp Plaza.
+All media professionals with intent to distribute content publicly (including art galleries, publications, or blogs) must register as professional media prior to the event and check in at Media Mecca at 6:30 & Esplanade (this is a new location for 2024).
 Participants sharing images for personal use are not required to register, but still must adhere to the Photo and Video Rights and Responsibilities and Burning Man Project’s Ticket Terms and Conditions.
-It is your responsibility to ask for consent before taking a photograph of or video recording of someone.
+It is your responsibility to ask for consent before taking a photograph or video recording of someone.
 Questions?
-Visit Media Mecca at Center Camp, burningman.org/press or write press@burningman.org for more info.
+Visit Media Mecca.

 Airport & Pilot Policies